FBullier/beevibe/README.md

 Beevibe leverages modern AI features to simplify workflows and enhance user experience.
 It integrates:

+- Energy-efficient training using QLoRA.
 - Seamless creation of classification heads.
-- Energy-efficient training using QLoRA.
+- High-level functions to manage holdout and cross-validation.
 - Example-guided workflows to streamline onboarding.
-- OpenAI integration for intelligent interactions.
+- OpenAI API integration for intelligent interactions.
-- AI-powered tools for research, documentation, and result analysis.

 ---